openstack/neutron/doc/source/admin/ovn/sriov.rst

 The current SR-IOV implementation for the OVN Neutron driver has a few known limitations that should be addressed in the future:

 #.
-At the moment, **all** external ports will be scheduled on a single
-   gateway node since there's only one HA Chassis Group for all of those ports.

-#.
 Routing on VLAN tenant network will not work with SR-IOV.
 This
    is because the external ports are not being co-located with